-Our orthopaedic surgeons love doing surgery, but even we agree that it’s best to stay out of the operating room whenever possible!
+Our orthopedic surgeons love doing surgery, but even we agree that it’s best to stay out of the operating room whenever possible!
 One non-surgical treatment option for joint pain and injuries that’s gotten a lot of buzz lately is PRP, or platelet rich plasma injections.

-While doctors worldwide have used it successfully since the late 1980s to help with recovery after surgery (veterinarians even have used PRP to treat injured racehorses), PRP has only recently gained popularity in the United States as an orthopaedic treatment, thanks to some high-profile patients like Tiger Woods and NFL player Hines Ward.
+While doctors worldwide have used it successfully since the late 1980s to help with recovery after surgery (veterinarians even have used PRP to treat injured racehorses), PRP has only recently gained popularity in the United States as an orthopedic treatment, thanks to some high-profile patients like Tiger Woods and NFL player Hines Ward.
 But, as is often the case with newer treatments, there’s hype surrounding PRP that may confuse patients who need honest answers about their treatment options.

 Our PRP therapy specialist at Carolina Hand & Sports Medicine, board certified physiatrist Dr. Christie Lehman, has helped hundreds of patients overcome pain and injury with PRP.
 In many cases, she’s even helped patients stay out of the operating room.
 We asked her to give the 411 on PRP to help those of you considering this treatment get the right information.

 PRP stands for “platelet rich plasma,” which is special preparation of your own blood.
 To create PRP, blood is taken from your arm and placed into a centrifuge.
 This separates out the red and white blood cells, leaving behind a fluid containing only tiny disc-like cells called platelets and plasma (the liquid component of blood), which are very rich in proteins, growth factors, and other nutrients that help tissues heal quickly.

 PRP is not a painkiller or a drug—it encourages your body’s natural healing process by super-loading injured tissues with growth factors.
 We have had patients with chronic injuries become pain-free after PRP when other therapies have not worked.